twilightscapes/pirateyoutube/static/content/pages/index.md

 Pirate is also a new social media that is a decentralized network of other Pirate users and their individually owned Pirate websites.
 YOU control the algorithm, not some corporation.

-It's all based on leading open-source platforms and operates all with no contracts, commitments or costs of any kind - POWER TO THE PEOPLE!
+It's all based on leading open-source platforms and it operates forever, all with no contracts, commitments or costs of any kind - POWER TO THE PEOPLE!